MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 Creates an external data source [!INCLUDE[ssazuremi_md](../../includes/ssazuremi_md.md)].

 > [!NOTE]
-> Some functionality of the PolyBase feature is in private preview for **Azure SQL managed instances**, including the ability to query external data (Parquet files) in Azure Data Lake Storage (ADLS) Gen2.
-Private preview includes access to client libraries and documentation for testing purposes that are not yet available publicly.
-If you are interested and ready to invest some time in trying out the functionalities and sharing your feedback and questions, please review the [Azure SQL Managed Instance PolyBase Private Preview Guide](https://sqlmipg.blob.core.windows.net/azsqlpolybaseshare/Azure_SQL_Managed_Instance_Polybase_Private_Preview_Onboarding_Guide.pdf).
+> Some functionality of the PolyBase feature is in preview for **Azure SQL managed instances**, including the ability to query external data (Parquet files) in Azure Data Lake Storage (ADLS) Gen2.
+For more information, see [Data virtualization with Azure SQL Managed Instance (Preview)](/azure/azure-sql/managed-instance/data-virtualization-overview).

 In [!INCLUDE[ssazuremi_md](../../includes/ssazuremi_md.md)], external data sources are used to establish connectivity and support: